Coffee for the people, planet and future.

-The purchase of Bugisu Project coffee creates demand for ethically farmed coffee in the Ugandan coffee region.
+The purchase of Kua coffee creates demand for ethically farmed coffee in the Ugandan coffee region.
 This means economic empowerment for developing farming communities.

 Additionally, they generate funds for the Cents for Seeds Program.
 This is an initiative supporting Ugandan women to become financially independent through their own agricultural projects.

-The Bugisu experience does not finish with the final sip of coffee either.
-Bugisu is a closed-loop business, so the coffee grounds aren’t simply binned.
+The Kua experience does not finish with the final sip of coffee either.
+Kua is a closed-loop business, so the coffee grounds aren’t simply binned.
 Instead, they are collected and transformed into luxury, coffee infused soap.

 Nor does the experience finish with being squeaky clean and smelling of coffee.
-Bugisu are working with UNSW to ensure university programs engage students with social entrepreneurship.
+Kua are working with UNSW to ensure university programs engage students with social entrepreneurship.